-Except as otherwise provided in Section C, this compact applies to the children of:
+Except as otherwise provided in Section C, this compact applies to the children of: A. Except as otherwise provided in Section C, this compact applies to the children of:

-- 1. Active duty members of the uniformed services, including members of the National Guard and Reserve on active-duty orders pursuant to 10 U.S.C. ss.
-1209 and 1211; - 2.
-Members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of 1 year after medical discharge or retirement; and - 3.
-Members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of 1 year after death. - 4.
-This interstate compact applies to local education agencies. - 5.
-This compact does not apply to the children of: - Inactive members of the National Guard and military reserves; - Members of the uniformed services now retired, except as provided in Section A; - Veterans of the uniformed services, except as provided in Section A; and - Other United States Department of Defense personnel and other federal agency civilian and contract employees not defined as active-duty members of the uniformed services.
+1. Active duty members of the uniformed services, including members of the National Guard and Reserve

+- 2. Members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of 1 year after medical discharge or retirement; and - 3.
+Members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of 1 year after death. - B. This interstate compact applies to local education agencies. - C. This compact does not apply to the children of: - 1.
+Inactive members of the National Guard and military reserves; - 2.
+Members of the uniformed services now retired, except as provided in Section A; - 3.
+Veterans of the uniformed services, except as provided in Section A; and - 4.
+Other United States Department of Defense personnel and other federal agency civilian and contract employees not defined as active-duty members of the uniformed services.